perigrin/the-room/menu/cv.md

 ##### Duties and Responsbilities

-Initially maintained the UI/UX our build validation system Conch.
+Initially I maintained the UI/UX our build validation system Conch.
 Worked with the team lead to identify, interview  and hire a new developer to take over the maintenance of the UI/UX component.
-Worked on several projects related to build automation, including proof of concept for a Data Center Inventory Management system.
-Took over the build operations platform and duties.
+I worked on several projects related to build automation, including proof of concept for a Data Center Inventory Management system.
+I took over the build operations platform and duties.

 ##### Attention to Detail